Visually Descriptive Language Model for Vector Graphics Reasoning: Analysis

 The improved interpretability, resulting from \blabbr{}'s disentangled perception and reasoning, allows us to conduct an in-depth analysis of the failure modes of \oursfull.
-We examine the errors made by \ourstxt in low-level reasoning tasks, where the \blabbr representation is the only perception accessible to the LLM reasoner.
 We find that both the perception step (SVG-to-\blabbr) and the reasoning step (\blabbr{}-to-answer) can contribute to errors.
 On tasks that require complex multistep reasoning, such as \dtmaze, reasoning errors become more prevalent; otherwise, perception errors most directly contribute to poor performance.
 Details and illustrative examples of these errors are provided in \textbf{Appendix~\ref{sec_app:error_analysis_details}}, along with a distribution of perception and reasoning errors from human analyses.
 The prevalent error types for both perception and reasoning steps are summarized as follows.

-Common perception errors include failures in faithfully perceiving novel shapes that are not covered by or cannot be composed within the \blabbr ontology; failures in capturing intentional constraints between primitives, such as a line exactly segmenting a circle, due to the random nature of the data generation on the positioning of objects; and failures in capturing very small objects, due to the heuristic thresholding in the incremental SVG decomposition algorithm.
+Common perception errors include failures in faithfully perceiving novel shapes that are not covered by or cannot be composed within the \blabbr ontology, and failures in capturing intentional constraints between primitives, such as a line exactly segmenting a circle, due to the random nature of the data generation on the positioning of objects.
 In Table~\ref{tab:impact_aug}, we show that the proposed augmentation during synthetic data generation improves \blabbr{} perception.
-However, we see that there is still a large room for improvement, by defining a more general visually descriptive representation, diversifying, and scaling up the data generation pipeline.
-We leave this to future work.

-Common reasoning errors over the \blabbr{} perception include failures in discovering intentional constraints without being explicitly asked, such as automatically recognizing that a rhombus is not the same concept as a general quadrilateral; failure in handling ambiguous instructions; and failure in complex multi-step reasoning tasks, such as solving mazes.
+Common reasoning errors over the \blabbr perception include failures in discovering intentional constraints without being explicitly asked, such as automatically recognizing that a rhombus is not the same concept as a general quadrilateral; failure in handling ambiguous instructions; and failure in complex multi-step reasoning tasks like solving mazes.